paulmikulskis/redditat/packages/openai/README.md

 # openai

-The way that Yungsten interacts with OpenAI
+The way that Yungsten Tech interacts with OpenAI